Jizhou-Che/Frogger/README.md

 ### 7. Documentation

-* Primary inline documentations were written along the refactoring and extending process.
+* Primary inline comments were written along the refactoring and extending process.

-* Javadoc was adopted at the final stage based on existing inline documentations, producing a systematic and user-friendly guide for future maintenance and development.
+* Javadoc was written at the final stage based on existing inline comments, providing a systematic and user-friendly guide for future maintenance and development.

 ---

-## Key Features
+## Feature

 ### Game Rule